eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 * **RATS Interaction Models:** As stated previously, ECA's procedures are direct implementations of the **Challenge/Response model** described in [@?I-D.ietf-rats-reference-interaction-models].
 It provides the normative cryptographic details and state machine for a secure, interactive attestation flow that can be used to realize patterns like the Passport Model.

 * **RATS Posture Assessment:** The ECA protocol provides a secure conveyance mechanism for the high-level EAT payloads defined in [@?I-D.ietf-rats-posture-assessment].
 The posture assessment draft focuses on defining claims that summarize compliance (the 'what').
-ECA's Identity Bootstrap and Attestation Renewal procedures offer a purpose-built, secure, and formally-verified protocol for conveying these posture claims (the 'how').
+ECA's Identity Bootstrap and Attestation Renewal procedures offer a purpose-built, secure protocol for conveying these posture claims (the 'how'), whose security properties are undergoing preliminary formal analysis.
 A successful ECA bootstrap can produce an Attestation Result that confirms an Attester's compliance with a specific `mps` claim.

 * **Evidence Abstraction and Flexibility:**  Concise Reference Integrity Manifests (CoRIM) [@?I-D.ietf-rats-corim] is designed to define the expected values for low-level hardware and software measurements.
 The ECA protocol is agnostic to the evidence payload and is equally capable of conveying a detailed TEE Quote intended for appraisal against a CoRIM manifest (as in **IFP Pattern A**) or a summarized `mps` claim (as in **IFP Pattern B**).
 This flexibility allows operators to use a single, consistent attestation protocol across different assurance requirements and levels of abstraction.